 Practical Strategies for Avoiding Disaffiliation in YOUR local United Methodist Church

-Leaders from the Wesleyan Covenant Association in the North Alabama Conference estimate that approximately 100 churches (out of our 650 congregations) are currently considering disaffiliation from the United Methodist Church.
+Well over 100 churches (out of our 650 congregations) are currently considering disaffiliation from the United Methodist Church.
 For those laity and pastors in churches who wish to stay United Methodist and find themselves among those churches where disaffiliation is a live possibility, it can be a demoralizing experience.
 We want to help you advocate for your church to stay United Methodist.
 Below is a list of strategies to get there.

 Understand the REQUIRED North Alabama Conference “Discernment Process” for churches considering disaffiliation.